batstateu-is/2025-BatstateU-IS/README.md

 <p align="justify"> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Engineering is the heart of innovation that gives life to initiatives.
 It bridges science, technology, and creativity to provide solutions for real-world problems.
 In the field of robotics, engineering allows everyone to think and design beyond the current possibilities, highlighting that a future with numerous solutions can be made.
 Thus, through this, the team were able to challenge themselves to integrate various engineering concepts in autonomous navigation.
 As a team of student innovators and future engineers, the team embraced this opportunity to create a self-driving robot that exemplifies the spirit of modern engineering.</p>

 <p align="justify"> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This engineering documentation provides a comprehensive record of J.E.E.P.
-BatStateU-IS’s design process, program construction,  problem-solving strategies, and technical decisions throughout the development of the team's self-driving robot.
+BatStateU-IS’s design process, program construction,  problem-solving strategies, and technical decisions throughout the development of J.E.E.P's self-driving robot.
 This provides insight into the robot’s architecture, programming approach, strategies, and the challenges encountered.
 Intended for the Future Engineers Category in the 25th World Robot Olympiad, this documentation reflects the dedication and initiative of the team to produce an innovation that goes beyond the boundaries of autonomous technology.</p>

-<p align="justify"> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The team featured key aspects involved in the development of the robot such as the <b>Robot Specifications</b> which provides information about the architecture of the robot, and selection of sensors, motors, and mechanical com2ponents with consideration to aspects like speed, power, and specifications; <b>Mobility Management</b> that focuses on the specific movements that the robot can do; <b>Power, Microcontroller, and Sense Management</b> that is responsible for the description of the programming language and libraries utilized, algorithm explanations, and program logic flow; <b>Challenge Strategies</b> which features code snippets with explanations of its purpose, and the strategies we came up for the Open Challenge, Obstacle Challenge, traffic sign avoidance, and parking; and performance testings which includes setup conditions, observed issues, and video demonstrations.
+<p align="justify"> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The team featured key aspects involved in the development of the robot such as the <b>Robot Specifications</b> which provides information about the architecture of the robot, and selection of sensors, motors, and mechanical components with consideration to aspects like speed, power, and specifications; <b>Mobility Management</b> that focuses on the specific movements that the robot can do; <b>Power, Microcontroller, and Sense Management</b> that is responsible for the description of the programming language and libraries utilized, algorithm explanations, and program logic flow; <b>Challenge Strategies</b> which features code snippets with explanations of its purpose, and the strategies we came up for the Open Challenge, Obstacle Challenge, traffic sign avoidance, and parking; and performance testings which includes setup conditions, observed issues, and video demonstrations.
 In addition, the <b>engineering innovations</b> integrated into the robot and a <b>guide for its construction</b> were added.
 To further support the technical information, the team added <b>visual documentation</b> that features actual and 3D model images of the robot.
-With these, the team aimed and continuously aims to demonstrate engineering discipline rooted in teamwork, determination, rigorous testing, and excellence with a purpose of being able to think of and design an innovative and modern solution as future engineers.</p>
+With these, J.E.E.P. continuously aims to demonstrate engineering discipline rooted in teamwork, determination, rigorous testing, and excellence with a purpose of being able to think of and design an innovative and modern solution as future engineers.</p>

 ***

 ## 👥 Team Profile
-<p align="justify"> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;J.E.E.P. is a group of passionate and curious young engineers from Batangas State Univeristy, The National Engineering Univeristy - Integrated School.
-They are driven by a shared goal: to innovate through robotics.
-Each member believes that learning through doing, as well as failing, has shaped them into better innovators, thinkers, and collaborators.
-Together, the team have combined their skills and passion for robotics, engineering, and programming to create their own innovation of a self-driving robot for the Future Engineers category.</p>
+<p align="justify"> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;J.E.E.P. is a group of passionate and curious young engineers from Batangas State Univeristy, The National Engineering Univeristy - Integrated School driven by a shared goal: to innovate through robotics.
+Each believes that learning through doing, as well as failing, has shaped the members into better innovators, thinkers, and collaborators.
+Together, the team have combined their skills and passion for robotics, engineering, and programming to create an innovation of a self-driving robot for the Future Engineers category.</p>

 <p align="justify"> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The team came up with the name J.E.E.P.
-(BatStateU-IS), which stands for Junior Engineers Exploring Possibilities, as it symbolizes their journey during the preparation for one of the most prestigious robotics competitions, World Robot Olympiad International Finals 2025.
+(BatStateU-IS), which stands for Junior Engineers Exploring Possibilities, as it symbolizes the members' journey during the preparation for one of the most prestigious robotics competitions, World Robot Olympiad International Finals 2025.
 It is inspired by the Filipino term “biyahe” as well as the traditional Filipino vehicle, Jeepney, which emphasizes the members’ path as they innovate and forge onward, excelling in engineering.
-Throughout, they held on to the belief that every route and stopover lets them grow and learn.</p>
+Throughout, J.E.E.P. held on to the belief that every route and stopover is an opportunity to grow and learn.</p>

 <center>